atiqsayyed/nd013-c2-fusion-starter/writeup.md

 ## Real-life challenges:

-A sensor-fusion systemcould be confronted with a variety of real-world issues such as :
+Sensor fusion systems can face various real-world problems, such as: For example:

-- Multiple tracks and measurements provide a precise correlation.
-The thresholds for gatting should be properly set to avoid un-necessary wrong correlations.
+- Multiple traces and measurements for accurate correlation.
+Gating thresholds should be set appropriately to avoid unnecessary false correlations.
-- The measurement noise configuration is insufficient to provide a precise project result.
-In reality, rather than setting a standardized noise variance for a sensor, it's best if each measurement has its noise variance.Individual noise variances provide a better vaiation as compared to a combined variance on the sensor.
+- Insufficient measurement noise composition to provide accurate project results.
+In practice, rather than specifying a standardized noise variance for the sensor, it would be best if each measurement had its own noise variance.
+The variance of the individual noises gives better variance than the combined variance of the sensors.

-This project eliminates the issue of extrinsic parameter tuning, which is one method for camera and LiDAR fusion.
-These extrinsic parameters are defined since we are using a public dataset for this experiment.
+This project solves the problem of extrinsic parameter tuning, a method of camera and LiDAR fusion.
+These extrinsic parameters are defined because this experiment uses a public dataset.

 ## Improvement opportunity:

-As already stated, the project should carry out the Camera-LiDAR Fusion Monitoring.
-And also, A 3D measuring model of the real camera sound can assist with the fusion effect, we can fit actual 3d points in the lidar point cloud to the vehicle target pixels.It is best suited to use a camera sound for providing individual noise variances and also for better projection matrix creation.
+As already mentioned, this project aims to do Camera-LiDAR Fusion Monitoring.
+Also, his 3D measurement model of the real camera sound can support fusion effects, matching the real his 3D points in the lidar point cloud to the vehicle target pixels.
+We recommend using camera sounds to provide individual noise variances and even better projection matrices.